JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_12.md

 It is highly unwise to let the practice of group prayer intimidate members who do not care to pray aloud but feel that the group expects it of them.
 There are many ways to organize group prayer to meet the varying needs of different groups.
 For example, some groups establish a circle, with each person praying in turn.
 When all members of such a group share a common appreciation of public prayer, such a setting can provide the foundation for a powerful, shared spiritual experience.
 There are, however, many other possibilities.

 A different method of group prayer is for the moderator to pray first, and to indicate that anyone else who wishes to say something may do so.
-After a period of silence, the moderator might conclude by reading a written prayer familiar to everyone, such as the believer's prayer from [UB 144:3.3](/en/The_Urantia_Book/144#p3_3) of _The Urantia Book_.
+After a period of silence, the moderator might conclude by reading a written prayer familiar to everyone, such as the believer's prayer from <a id="a111_284"></a>[UB 144:3.3](/en/The_Urantia_Book/144#p3_3) of _The Urantia Book_.
 In conducting group prayer in your group, it is important to encourage experimentation, to respond to individual concerns and needs, and to be tolerant of the many varieties of personal religious expression.

 If some of the people in your group are musically inclined, the inclusion of spiritual songs in the program can be especially satisfying.

 Some study groups thrive on group worship but others do not.
 Your group should address the issue forthrightly and arrive at a consensus.
-In examining the concept of group worship expressed in _The Urantia Book_, your group may wish to reflect on Jesus' establishment of the remembrance supper as the sole sacrament of divine communion for his followers, on the associated fact of the divine presence, and on _The Urantia Book_'s explanation of the relationship between communion and worship. “_...communion...is the prelude to true worship — the practice of the presence of God which eventuates in the emergence of the brotherhood of man._” ([UB 103:4.1](/en/The_Urantia_Book/103#p4_1))
+In examining the concept of group worship expressed in _The Urantia Book_, your group may wish to reflect on Jesus' establishment of the remembrance supper as the sole sacrament of divine communion for his followers, on the associated fact of the divine presence, and on _The Urantia Book_'s explanation of the relationship between communion and worship. “_...communion...is the prelude to true worship — the practice of the presence of God which eventuates in the emergence of the brotherhood of man._” (<a id="a115_642"></a>[UB 103:4.1](/en/The_Urantia_Book/103#p4_1))

 ### The Moderator